Home » Product Design » Manufacturing » Hazard Analysis And Critical Control Points (HACCP)

 7. Establish documentation and record-Keeping: maintain accurate and comprehensive records of all HACCP-related activities.
 Documentation should include hazard analyses, CCP monitoring, corrective actions, and verification procedures to demonstrate compliance and facilitate continuous improvement.

-Tip: Utilize automated systems where possible to facilitate real-time monitoring and record-keeping, enhancing traceability and compliance with food safety regulations.
+Tip: utilize automated systems where possible to facilitate real-time monitoring and record-keeping, enhancing traceability and compliance with food safety regulations.

 Identifying Hazards in a Process